 The EFAP also provides managers/supervisors with access to learning events, critical incident and trauma response, as well as consultative guidance and advise on a variety of work-related concerns.

 Watch this video to learn more about Morneau Shepell's wide range of services.
-This 13 minute video was recorded in-session and is available for you to watch at any time.
+This 12 minute video was recorded in-session and is available for you to watch at any time.
+Watch this video about accessing the EFAP via workheathlife.com.
 The content below contains the same information.

 No matter the issue, the EFAP is available to provide guidance with concerns such as:

 - Stress, depression, anxiety